truongdo619/Docora/backend/README.md

 3. Add the new annotator to the backend `configs/annotators.yaml`.
       The new information of annotator added to file `configs/annotators.yaml` must have the format below:
 ```
-      - domain: chemistry      # match the domain field in file `annotators/chemistry/resources/setting.json`
+      - domain: biomedical      # match the domain field in file `annotators/biomedical/resources/setting.json`
-        module: annotators.chemistry.annotator    # path of file that define the function `annotate`
+        module: annotators.biomedical.annotator    # path of file that define the function `annotate`
-        class: ChemistryAnnotator                 # name of the class of the newly added annotator
+        class: BiomedicalAnnotator                 # name of the class of the newly added annotator
         enabled: true
         kwargs: {}
 ```